 Choosing roles will make your next steps much easier.

-The three basic roles of an Earth Day event are: Outreach (getting the word out), Organizing (getting people organized once they arrive) and Logistics (handling setup, equipment and finances)
+The three basic roles of an Earth Day event are: Outreach (getting the word out), Organizing (giving structure to the event) and Logistics (handling setup, equipment and finances)

-Earth Day Network has tools to help you plan almost anything.
-Click any of the links above to check out your options.
+Earth Day Network has tools to help you plan almost anything. browse earthday.org to check out your options.

 Earth Day is Wednesday April 22, but you can hold events at any point that week or in April!
 You’ll need…